luizbgomide/sovereign/rules.md

 ## Attributes

 A Delver has five attributes ranging from 3 to 18, reflecting a range from the minimum viable capacity for a playable character to the maximum normal human level.

 Three of these attributes are physical.

 **Strength**, reflecting physical prowess, melee combat, carrying gear, and brute force.
+Influences melee [attack rolls](/combat#combat-attack-rolls), melee [damage](/combat#damage), [encumbrance](/rules#encumbrance), and [Physical](/rules#physical) [Saving Throws](#saving-throws).

 **Dexterity**, reflecting speed, evasion, manual dexterity, reaction time, and combat initiative.
+Influences attack rolls with ranged weapons and some melee weapons, [AC](/equipment#armor-class), and [Evasion](#evasion) Saving Throws.

 **Constitution**, reflecting hardiness, enduring injury, and tolerating large amounts of magical healing.
+Influences [HP](#hit-points) and Physical Saving Throws.

 Two are mental attributes.

 **Intelligence**, reflecting memory, reasoning, technical skills, and general education.
+Influences Effort for most Arcane Traditions, Evasion and [Mental](#mental) Saving Throws, and the efficacy of some spells.

 **Wisdom**, reflecting noticing things, making judgments, reading situations, and intuition.
+Influences Mental Saving Throws.

 ### Attribute Modifiers